Clicky

 Roth Conversion Rules for IRAs and 401ks

 Roth conversions can offer long-term tax advantages, but they come with short-term consequences you need to plan for.
 When you move money from a traditional IRA or 401k into a Roth account, the conversion is taxable in the year it happens.
 Once completed, you can’t undo it.
-The 2025 tax year brings extra pressure to get [...]
+The 2026 tax year brings continued pressure to get [...]